 These two systems are currently on different servers and thus if you have both SAR maps and CalTopo maps, you will see the set of maps only when logged in to the proper server for each type.

-ID provider: When you click sign in, it will ask you which type of account you want to use.
+ID provider: When you click sign up or login, it will ask you which type of account you want to use.
 These account providers give CalTopo a way to verify your account access without us having to write our own login credentials and store your information.
 Read more about why we use this method in our FAQs.

 At this time, you cannot create an account directly in the mobile app.
 When you try to do so, your web browser on your phone should open and the steps will be identical to the rest of this page.

-If you have trouble opening the link from the app, go in your phone browser to caltopo.com and create the account there, or do so from a computer.
+If you have trouble opening the link from the app, go in your phone browser to caltopo.com/join and create the account there, or do so from a computer.

 You can control whether your subscription renews automatically every year.
-Go to Your Account, and in the subscription box of the Your Account tab you will see a button to change status.
+Go to Your Account, then click the Subscription Info button.

 On the next page, you will see what subscription you have currently and a button to either renew your account or cancel the auto renewal.